-- 11.1 The rudder blade shall be made of wood except that a protecting strip of any material is permitted.
-The blade may be sheathed with GRP. - 11.2 The thickness of the rudder blade below the waterline shall not exceed 20mm, including GRP sheathing (if any). - 11.3 (a) The measured part of the rudder blade shall be within two lines, one 5mm outside and the other 5mm inside one of the two profiles shown on the measurement diagram.
+- 11.1 The rudder blade shall be made of wood and/or foam covered GRP except that a protecting strip of any material is permitted.
+The blade may be covered with GRP. - 11.2 The thickness of the rudder blade below the waterline shall not exceed 20mm, including GRP covering (if any). - 11.3 (a) The measured part of the rudder blade shall be within two lines, one 5mm outside and the other 5mm inside one of the two profiles shown on the measurement diagram.